OpShin/opshin/ARCHITECTURE.md

 ## Objects

-Generally, all primitive objects are kept wrapped in `Data`, which allows distinguishing dynamic types of objects.
-In addition, every object is wrapped with a thin mapping from attribute/method names to constants/lambda functions that evaluate to the equivalent value if passed "self".
+In general, every python object is wrapped with a thin mapping from attribute/method names to constants/lambda functions that evaluate to the equivalent value if passed "self".

 Inside the code we assume every object to be wrapped and can hence translate everything to self(attributename).

 In that sense, every object is a statemonad again.

+In general, subtyping is not supported in the sense that isinstance/etc do not check for subtyping relationships.
+This also means that Exception handling does only work with "Exception" as catch type.